Senior Leadership Team

 Adam has held a range of roles such as a director of the Diocese of Salisbury Academy Trust (DSAT), a School Self-Evaluation Partner (SEP), a Professional Partner for new Headteachers and is a Local Leader of Education (LLE).
 Adam is passionate about leadership, personal and professional development of self and his staff and ensuring that the children get a great educational opportunity.
 Adam has taught in a wide range of settings across six Dorset schools and is excited about the partnership working opportunities that the WAT will bring.

-Jane Phillips (Headteacher – Merley First School)
+Carolyn Waldron (Acting Headteacher – Merley First School)

 Cindy Pritchard (Headteacher – Allenbourn Middle School)

 Cindy has been Headteacher at Allenbourn Middle School since September 2015.
 Before joining Allenbourn, Cindy was Head at West Moors Middle School from 2013, leading the school from ‘Requires Improvement’ to ‘Good’ in April 2015.

 At the start of her career, Cindy worked for the Local Authority in Hertfordshire as a Special Educational Needs Officer.
 She then trained as a secondary History Teacher and worked in secondary schools for nearly ten years in a range of roles including Class Teacher, Head of Year, Head of Department, Assistant Headteacher with responsibility for Pastoral Care and Designated Safeguarding lead.

 Andrew Turrall (Executive Headteacher -Colehill First School and Hayeswood First School)